hartmaj2/24-25-scratch/Resources/BinaryEncoding/readme.md

 ## Guess file sizes

 Let students guess, which file they think will be largest and which will be smallest.
 Talk about why they think so.

+## Tips

+Use `hexdump -C` to view how the bytes look.
+Use `hexedit` to edit the files in terminal.
+For this it is good to open the terminal in another window, not in the integrated terminal in VSCode.